-As you walk behind the falls you can hear and feel the thunderous power of the water plunging into the pool in front of you.
-Watch your step here - especially in the winter - the area around the falls is always wet and slick.
+As you walk behind the falls you'll not only hear, but also feel the thunderous power of the water plunging into the pool in front of you.
+Watch your step here - especially in the winter - as the area surrounding the falls is perpetually wet and slick.

-If you still have the energy you can continue on for another two miles to the summit of Brushy Mountain, or, continue on for another 5.6 miles to reach the 6593-foot summit of Mt.
+If you still have the energy you can continue for another two miles to visit the summit of Brushy Mountain, or continue on for another 5.6 miles to reach the 6593-foot summit of Mt.
 LeConte.
 Both destinations offer outstanding views of the surrounding mountains.

 Please note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
 However, you can still reach the waterfall by starting your hike from the parking area near the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
 This will add another 3.4 miles to your total roundtrip hike.